awacs/PrenatalSVDiscoveryProject/README.md

     List of SV classes to consider when combining PE/SR variants.
 (Default:
 DEL,DUP,INV,BND)

+* `cnv_types`: list of strings
+    List of SV classes to consider when combining depth variants.
+(Default:
+DEL,DUP)

+* `chroms`: filepath
+    List of chromosomes to consider.
+Integration and filtering will be parallelized by chromosome.

 ---
 <p align="center"> Reliable documentation ends here </p>